Vipin-V/Code-Magazine/README.md

 - It also have a product section.
 - Applyed fluxbox.
 - Applyed CSS Grid Layout.
-- will add a design practice page (basic ecommerce homepage).
+- Will add a design practice page (Basic ecommerce homepage).